In this article I provide a lay presentation of the science behind why DRACO is so important. Dr. Rider was kind enough to edit my work.

-The therapeutic Dr. Rider has come up with, named DRACO, has stopped infections by every virus it has been challenged with including rhinovirus (the common cold) and H1N1 influenza (the flu).
+The therapeutic Dr. Rider has come up with, named DRACO, has stopped infections by every virus it has been challenged with including rhinovirus (the common cold) and H1N1 influenza (the flu) in mouse and human cell models.
 The World Health Organization reports that between three and five million severe flu infections and 250,000 to 500,000 deaths occur each year worldwide, and Dr. Rider and his team may well have given us the weapon we need to stop it and many other viral infections.

 The image to the right is a page out of the patent application Dr. Rider filed for DRACO (#7566694) and it lists the different viral, and even some bacterial, infections that DRACO is expected to stop and HIV is among them.
 Sadly though, the one grant the team has from the National Institute of Health is only sufficient to support one full-time researcher.
 Two team members have already had to leave but the remaining four are doing what they can.
 Each one contributes 25% of their time to the project; barely enough to keep it going, let alone build on the incredible results thus far and get this landmark therapeutic into our hands.